ibsukru/clavius/README.md

 # "Good artists borrow, great artists steal."

-Monorepo structure used by Mutation.app, will be free to steal (▀̿Ĺ̯▀̿ ̿)\
+Monorepo structure by Mutation.app, will be used for landing page builde POC